 - Conduct training for everyone in the business.
 Go through the steps you’ve taken to come up with the brand position and what the expectations of people are moving forward.
-This is where customised training will help to instil executive presence whether that is increased communication effectiveness through presentation skills training or introducing a new dress code and personal presentation guide.
+This is where customised training will help to instil leadership presence whether that is increased communication effectiveness through presentation skills training or introducing a refined dress code and personal presentation guide.

 - Leverage the brand though various communication channels, such as public relations, advertising, social media or website updates.
 Most importantly leverage your Brand Ambassadors through client networking, community and charity events and other social events where they can truly shine.
 Branding will help send a consistent message both internally and externally and brand ambassadors will help boost your business.